Gustav Rödel: Air War over Italy and Greece

 II./JG 27 avoided the defeat at El Alamein which began with the British breakthrough on 4 November.
 The Anglo-American Operation Torch, four days later, caught the Axis armies in a vice which eventually destroyed them in the Tunisian Campaign which brought the war in North Africa to an end on 13 May 1943.
-Along with the Stab (command) Staffel, II.
+Along with the Stabsstaffel (headquarters unit), II.
 Gruppe withdrew to Germany for resting.
 In February 1943 it began staging down the leg of Italy to Sicily.
 Eduard Neumann oversaw the transfer while still flying the ageing Bf 109F-4/Trops.
 The fighter group was based at San Pietro, 20 mi inland from the island's southern coast.
 Rödel supervised an influx of new pilots and re-equipment with Bf 109G-4s and Bf 109G-6 models to replace the depleted Staffeln.
 Once at established strength it moved some Staffeln to Trapani and operated from there.
 The main task of the fighter group was to escort Axis convoys from Italy to Tunisia.
 The air and sea threat from British forces based on Malta was now severe.
 The island was no longer under siege and its forces had taken the offensive.

 Rödel's command was not successful.
 On 18 April 1943 less than a dozen of the group's Bf 109s formed an escort for 65 Junkers Ju 52 transports flying to Tunisia.
 With the Allied Operation Flax now in effect, the mission ended with an attack of up to a large number of Allied fighters which shot down 24 of the transports.
 The German unit claimed only a single Spitfire and the battle became known as the Palm Sunday Massacre.
 Four days later, on 22 April, the group could not stop the destruction of 14 Messerschmitt Me 321s.
 The German pilots reported up to 80 Allied fighters and could only claim three of their assailants.
 The very same day Neumann left JG 27 for a staff appointment with the staff of Galland's General der Jagdflieger.
 Rödel replaced him as Geschwaderkommodore (Wing Commander) of JG 27.
 II.
-Rödel appointed Werner Schröer to command II Gruppe.
+Rödel appointed Werner Schröer to command II.
+Gruppe.